mdn/content/files/en-us/web/html/element/details/index.md

 A `<details>` widget can be in one of two states.
 The default _closed_ state displays only the triangle and the label inside `<summary>` (or a {{Glossary("user agent")}}-defined default string if no `<summary>`).

 When the user clicks on the widget or focuses it then presses the space bar, it "twists" open, revealing its contents.
-The common use of a triangle which rotates or twists around to represent opening or closing the widget is why these are sometimes called "twisties".
+The common use of a triangle which rotates or twists around to represent opening or closing the widget is why these are sometimes called "twisty".

 You can use CSS to style the disclosure widget, and you can programmatically open and close the widget by setting/removing its {{htmlattrxref("open", "details")}} attribute.
 Unfortunately, at this time there's no built-in way to animate the transition between open and closed.